ritza-co/simple-pinterest/draft.md

 ## Filtering through the tags

-Once you've gotten to a point where you have cards with tags, we want to be able to filter these tags into collections.
+Once we have cards with tags, we want to be able to filter these tags into collections.

-Note how we can set the search term value to the user's input value in the search bar by finding `var searchTerm = document.getElementById("searchInput").value;`
+Note how we can set the search term value to the user's input value in the search bar by finding `var searchTerm = document.getElementById("searchInput").value;`.

 Add the following snippet to your <script/>, below the `appendData()` function.